Eventide Instant Phaser

 The Eventide Instant Phaser was one of the first dedicated electronic effects unit and producers/engineers put it to use in subtle ways to create stereo images from a single source and to create swept comb filter effects similar to, yet distinct from, tape flanging.

-The Eventide Instant Phaser employed a series of eight, FET-based, carefully tuned analog all-pass filters which delivered lush phasing while preserving the original tone.
+The Eventide Instant Phaser employed a series of eight, FET-based, carefully tuned analogue all-pass filters which delivered lush phasing while preserving the original tone.

 Before boxes like the Eventide Instant Phaser existed, tape machines were the only way to achieve this effect and the terms phasing and flanging were used interchangeably.
 In 1971, the circuitry didn’t exist to delay audio electronically (pre digital, pre bucket brigade) so no one could build an electronic box that did what tape did (delay audio).

-Phase shift analog filters were a ‘trick’ to create a similar but definitely distinct effect so we called the box a phaser, not a flanger.
+Phase shift analogue filters were a ‘trick’ to create a similar but definitely distinct effect, so we called the box a phaser, not a flanger.
 When bucket brigade chips became available a couple of years later Eventide built the Instant Flanger which delayed audio – same effect as tape flanging.

 Eventide Model H910 Controls